- 1 Best Night Vision Rifle Scopes of 2022 Reviewed

 2) Sightmark Photon XT 6.5x50L Digital Night Vision Riflescope

-The scope has twilight and nighttime sight capabilities that use CMOS array to enhance low-light visuals.
-The scope works well in the daylight hours to so it is easy to switch settings as your light changes.
+The scope has twilight and typical nighttime environments sight capabilities that use CMOS array to enhance low-light visuals.
+The scope works well in the daylight hours to so it is easy to switch settings as your light amplification changes.
 The lens cap holds a light filter, which improves the picture you see through your scope.

 3) Yukon Digital Sightline N455 Night Vision Riflescopes